Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Introduction

-Given the mentioned challenges, a reasoning-driven paradigm aligns more closely with the intrinsic nature of retrosynthetic analysis than simplistic pattern matching.
-This approach mirrors the strategy employed by chemical experts, who conceptualize retrosynthesis as an iterative and logical reasoning process.
+Given these challenges, a reasoning-driven paradigm aligns more closely with the intrinsic nature of retrosynthetic analysis than simplistic pattern matching, which chemical experts view as an iterative and logical reasoning process.
 Notably, recent breakthroughs in other domains~\cite{wang2025m1, xie2025logic, chen2025pandora} have demonstrated the potential of LLMs to address complex specialized problems through specialized-knowledge-based reasoning, enhanced by reinforcement learning.
-These findings motivate us to explore how to leverage LLMs' emergent reasoning capabilities to enhance the interpretability of retrosynthesis prediction.

-We focus on chemical knowledge-based retrosynthetic reasoning by LLMs to generate reactants along with explainable reasoning process, ensuring interpretable and transparent retrosynthesis prediction.
-To induce reasoning, the selection of an appropriate learning paradigm is crucial.
-Supervised Fine-Tuning (SFT) inclines models towards replicating prevalent reaction patterns observed in training data, rather than engaging in reasoning grounded in underlying chemical principles.
-In contrast, Reinforcement Learning (RL) approaches, which optimize models' behavioral policy through reward feedback, offer a theoretically viable path for models to learn reasoning within complex decision spaces.
+Therefore, we focus on \textit{\textbf{chemical knowledge-based retrosynthetic reasoning}} by LLMs to generate reactants along with an explainable reasoning process, ensuring interpretable and transparent retrosynthesis prediction.
+To induce reasoning, it is crucial to select an appropriate learning paradigm equipped with effective chemical-data signals.
+Supervised Fine-Tuning (SFT) encourages models towards replicating prevalent reaction patterns observed in training data, rather than engaging in reasoning grounded in underlying chemical principles.
+In contrast, Reinforcement Learning (RL) approaches, which optimize the models' behavioral policy through reward feedback, offer a theoretically viable path to incentivize the complex and logical reasoning abilities for chemical tasks.
+Therefore, we aim to explore pure RL to induce flexible retrosynthetic reasoning without relying on SFT-based pattern imitation.